 Every nootropic on the ingredient list provides multiple brain-enhancing benefits.
 That’s a somewhat unique approach Opti-Nutra chose to take when creating Mind Lab Pro.

 The upside of this method is you can use less of each individual ingredient to achieve the same overall effect.
-In other words, the Mind Lab Pro ingredient list is nootropic synergy at its best.
+In other words, the Mind Lab Pro ingredients represent nootropic synergy at its best.

 Citicoline (250 mg) (as Cognizin®)

 Citicoline, also commonly known as CDP-Choline, is one of the primary forms of choline in your brain.
 Including it in any nootropic stack is always a good idea, and opting for the Cognizin brand just confirms Mind Lab Pro’s commitment to quality.